 Feeling a little overwhelmed planning your first trip to India?
 It's ok.
 Preparing for a trip to India can be a lot.
 There is so much to plan for, and communication can be difficult at times.
-We created this India travel checklist to make sure you don’t miss anything.
+We created this traveling to India checklist to make sure you don’t miss anything.

 Step 1: Book your flight

 The first step in planning your trip to India on our India travel checklist is booking your flight.
 Thank you Google Flights, for making it so easy to find and book cheap flights!
 I like to fly into Delhi or Mumbai because they are large international airports with lots of connecting flights throughout India.
 If you miss a connecting flight, there is usually another one in a few hours.
 Generally, they also have the cheapest flights available.